tigerbeetle/tigerbeetle/docs/operating/cdc.md

   Must be greater than zero.<br>
   Optional.
 No limit if omitted.

+* `--amqp-timeout-seconds` the maximum time, in seconds, to wait for a reply from the AMQP server.
+If exceeded, the process exits with a non-zero code.<br>
+  Must be greater than 0.<br>
+  Optional.
+Defaults to `30` seconds if omitted.

+* `--tigerbeetle-timeout-seconds` the maximum time, in seconds, to wait for a reply from the TigerBeetle cluster.
+If exceeded, the process exits with a non-zero code.<br>
+  Must be greater than 0.<br>
+  Optional.
+Defaults to `30` seconds if omitted.

 * `--timestamp-last` overrides the last published timestamp, resuming from this point.<br>
   This is a TigerBeetle timestamp with nanosecond precision.<br>
   Optional.
 If omitted, the last acknowledged timestamp is used.